An Introduction to CAPS

 -managing our resources and contributions in a responsible manner.

-All our animals are health checked, vaccinated and spayed/neutered before being placed into loving homes.
-The minimum donation requested is $80 and $100 for adult cat and kitten adoptions, respectively, and $125 for dog adoptions.
-These donations allow us to care for the many other pets that come into our care on a regular basis.
+The minimum donation requested at the adoption of one of our beautiful animals is $80 for cats over 6 months of age, $100 for kittens up to 6 months of age and $125 for dog adoptions.
+These adoption donations allow us to care for the many other pets that come into our care on a regular basis.